microsoft/CCF/doc/governance/open_network.rst

         "state": "Accepted"
     }

-The user is successfully added once a the proposal has received enough votes under the rules of the :term:`Constitution` (indicated by the response body showing a transition to state ``ACCEPTED``).
+The user is successfully added once a the proposal has received enough votes under the rules of the :term:`Constitution` (indicated by the response body showing a transition to state ``Accepted``).

 The user can then make user RPCs.